oracle-devrel/cd3-automation-toolkit/docs/cd3exceltabs.md

 Once this is complete you will find the generated output terraform files in location :

 ---> **<outdir\>/<region\>/<service_dir\>/<prefix\>_firewall*.auto.tfvars**

 Once terraform apply is done, you can view the resources under Identity and Security -> Network Firewalls for the region.

+<a href="../terraform/firewall">Click here to view sample auto.tfvars for all Firewall components</a>

 !!!
 Note
     There is an option to **Clone** the policy under "OCI Firewall" option in Greenfield Workflow of    setUpOCI menu.
 This will export the data from OCI console for the policy specified for cloning and append the it to the end of the excel sheet tabs with a new policy name.
 It will proceed with tfvars generation and trigger the terraform-apply pipeline for the same.